Ajisai(hydrangea) in Kamakura

 According to the internet, I heard that the most popular photo spot is “Path of weathered Kamakura stones”.
-But I forgot taking photos there!
+But I forgot about taking photos there!
 Oh no!
 This is the picture of that path taken from above.

 I recommend that you take a photo of the path from the bottom of the stairs!

 Besides hydrangeas, Meigetsu-in Temple has points of interest.
-There is Japanese dry garden in front of the main temple.
+There is a Japanese dry garden in front of the main temple.
 And the round window in the main temple is very famous.
 This time I could not take the photo of the window because many people stood in line for taking pictures.

 This picture of the pamphlet is the famous round window.
 I heard the scenery through that window is especially beautiful in the autumn season for foliage leaves.